 If you use a flexibility clause to make a change without providing reasonable notice or consulting affected employees or representatives, it could lead to claims of breach of contract or constructive dismissal.

-For example, it could be unlawful discrimination if you change an employee's contractual working hours and this makes it difficult for them to effectively manage a medical condition that is considered a disability by law.
+For example, it could be discrimination if you change an employee's contractual working hours and this makes it difficult for them to effectively manage their disability.

 Consulting employees and representatives